-If you want to understand estrous (heat) cycle in female dogs, basic understanding of how those hormones work is necessary.
+If you want to understand the estrous (heat) cycle in female dogs, a basic understanding of how those female dog hormones work is necessary.
 In this article, we will look at the three most important hormones for the dog’s heat cycle.
 These are estrogen, progesterone, and luteinizing hormone.

-Estrogen keeps climbing steadily, usually reaches its maximum two days before beginning of the second phase of the heat and then decreases rapidly.
+Estrogen continues to climb steadily, usually reaches its maximum two days before the beginning of the second phase of the heat and then decreases rapidly.
 The peak of estrogen induces a sudden surge in another hormone.